 If you’ve been diagnosed with a Morton’s neuroma and conservative measures (wider shoes, metatarsal pads, orthotics) haven’t provided enough relief, cortisone injections are often the next step.
 They’re one of the most commonly performed procedures for neuroma treatment — and they can provide meaningful relief — but it’s important to understand both what they can and can’t do.

 Cortisone (corticosteroid) injections reduce the inflammation surrounding the thickened nerve, which is what produces the burning, tingling, and shooting pain.
 However, they don’t shrink the neuroma itself.
 This means the relief is often temporary — once the anti-inflammatory effect wears off, symptoms can return if the mechanical factors causing the irritation haven’t been addressed.
-The injection works best as part of a comprehensive treatment plan, not as a standalone solution.
+The injection works best as part of a thorough treatment plan, not as a standalone solution.

 How the Injection Works